AO.com Black Friday deals - offers and sale for 2019

 If you’re in the market for a new TV then AO.com dished out the offers on a Sony Bravia 60″ Smart 4K Ultra HD TV last year for £899 down from £999.
 While that’s still a big price tag it’s a top TV, and among the best 4K TV options out there.
 Amazon had it for a similar price, but remember there’s that added delivery charge to take into account.
 The Sony Bravia Smart 4K TV is now £1,779.95 at Amazon now too, again worth a Black Friday wait.

-There’s also this Philips 55″ Smart Ambilight 4K Ultra OLED TV with HDR10+, Dolby Vision, Dolby Atmos and P5 processor for £1,099 – an early bird Black Friday deal at AO.com.
+There’s also this Philips 55″ Smart Ambilight 4K Ultra OLED TV with HDR10+, Dolby Vision, Dolby Atmos and P5 processor for £1,099 – an early bird Black Friday deal.

 Another early deal comes from LG with its 55″ Smart 4K Ultra HD TV, which is now £499, down from £549 – saving you £50.
 It’s HDR10 and true colour as well as voice control.